jandiralceu/thestreet-ecommerce/README.md

 # TheStreet

-This is a simple shop project that I have use to test everything about react ecosystem and javascript in general.
+This is a simple ecommerce project that I have been use to test everything about react ecosystem and javascript in general.

 ## Installation